Fort Lewis (Washington)

-Fort Lewis was a United States Army post from 1917 to 2010 located 9.1 mi south-southwest of Tacoma, Washington.
-Fort Lewis was merged with McChord Air Force Base on 1 February 2010 to form Joint Base Lewis–McChord.
+Fort Lewis is a United States Army base located 9.1 mi south-southwest of Tacoma, Washington.
+Fort Lewis was merged with McChord Air Force Base on February 1, 2010, to form Joint Base Lewis–McChord.

 Fort Lewis, named after Meriwether Lewis of the Lewis and Clark Expedition, was one of the largest and most modern military reservations in the United States, consisting of 87000 acre of prairie land cut from the glacier-flattened Nisqually Plain.
-It is the premier military installation in the northwest and is the most requested duty station in the army.
+It is the premier military installation in the northwest and the most requested duty station in the Army.

-Joint Base Lewis-McChord is a major Army base, with much of the 2nd Infantry Division in residence, along with Headquarters, 7th Infantry Division; 593rd Expeditionary Sustainment Command; and 1st Special Forces Group.
+Joint Base Lewis-McChord (Fort Lewis) is a major Army installation, with much of the 2nd Infantry Division in residence, along with Headquarters, the 7th Infantry Division, 593rd Expeditionary Sustainment Command, and the 1st Special Forces Group.
 However, the Headquarters of the 7th Infantry Division is primarily a garrison management body.
-Fort Lewis's geographic location provides rapid access to the deep water ports of Tacoma, Olympia and Seattle for deploying equipment.
-Units can be deployed from McChord Field, and individuals and small groups can also use nearby Sea-Tac Airport.
-The strategic location of the base provides Air Force units with the ability to conduct combat and humanitarian airlift with the C-17 Globemaster III.
+Fort Lewis's geographic location provides rapid access to the deep-water ports of Tacoma, Olympia, and Seattle for deploying equipment.
+Units can be deployed from McChord AFB, and individuals and small groups can also use the nearby Sea-Tac Airport.
+The strategic location of the base provides Air Force units with the ability to conduct combat and humanitarian airlifts with the C-17 Globemaster III.

 Joint Base Garrison

-The Joint Base Garrison operates the installation on behalf of the warfighting units, families and extended military community who depend on JBLM for support.
+The Joint Base Garrison operates the installation on behalf of the warfighting units, families, and extended military community who depend on JBLM for support.
 The mission of the unit is to provide support to mission commanders and the joint base community, to serve as an enabler to the soldiers as they train and project America's combat power, and to make JBLM the station of choice for American soldiers and their families.

-With an Army joint base commander and an Air Force deputy joint base commander, the garrison supports the installation through directorates and agencies that provide a full range of city services and quality-of-life functions; everything from facilities maintenance, recreation and family programs to training support and emergency services.
+With an Army joint base commander and an Air Force deputy joint base commander, the garrison supports the installation through directorates and agencies that provide a full range of city services and quality-of-life functions, everything from facility maintenance, recreation, and family programs to training support and emergency services.

 The major organizations that make up the bulk of the Joint Base Garrison include: